 The launch of the Help to Build scheme is now behind schedule, and aspiring self builders remain unaware of the full details as to how they can benefit.

-The government believes that with the Help to Build scheme in place, self and custom builds could contribute 30,000-40,000 new homes a year in the UK.
+Having been formally announced in April, the government believes that Help to Build could result in self and custom builds contributing 30,000-40,000 new homes a year in the UK.

 Here’s what we know about the scheme so far.

 The Help to Build scheme will utilise a £150 million fund from the government that allows for low-deposit mortgages through equity loans on self and custom build homes — similar to the Help to Buy scheme.

 Help to Buy is unsuitable for self builders because it requires the equity loan to be paid on legal completion to the developer.
 This approach means that the scheme cannot be readily used for custom and self build which typically have multiple payments to different parties.

 (MORE: Self Build Mortgages)

 Having first been announced in the November 2020 Spending Review, the former housing secretary Robert Jenrick revealed further information on 24 April about what the Help to Build scheme will look like.

 The scheme will aim to help people build or commission a house that meets their specific needs, with the likes of extra office space for home workers or design customisation for specific family requirements including caring for disabled or older people just a handful of ideas of those who could benefit specifically from self and custom building.